-- a.
-During the year ended December 31, 2017, the Group, obtained financing from a private lender for \$300,000.
-The loan bore interest at 30% and matured in August 2018. - b.
-During the year ended December 31, 2017, the Group's Peruvian subsidiary, Thunderbird Hoteles Las Americas, S.A.C. obtained a senior secured loan for \$4,800,000 to refinance a senior secured loan of \$11,119,000.
-The new loan is secured with the property, bears interest at 6.33%, and matures in 6 years.
-Principal and interest payments are due monthly in 72 equal installments.
+a.
+During the year ended December 31, 2019, the Group's Peruvian subsidiary, Thunderbird Hoteles Las Americas, S.A.C. increased a senior secured loan by \$1,039,000.
+The loan is secured with property, bears interest at 6.5%, and matures in 5 years.
+Principal and interest payments are due monthly in 59 equal installments and a balloon payment in month 60.